threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 * Click on `New Access Token`
 * Choose an Access Token description that you will easily identify then click `Generate`
   * Make sure to set the permissions `Read, Write, Delete`
+* On your local computer, make sure that the Docker daemon is running
-* Follow the steps given to properly connect your local computer to the Docker Hub
+* Write the following in the command line to connect to the Docker hub:
   * Run `docker login -u <account_name>`
   * Set the password

 You now have access to the Docker Hub from your local computer.
-We will then proceed to push the Docker image we've created.
+We will then proceed to push the Docker image to the Docker Hub.
 ***
 ## Build and Push the Docker Image